UPstartDeveloper/DS-2.1-Machine-Learning/Lessons/IntroductiontoMachineLearning.md

 Check this out as a good resource for Data Analyst/ Data Engineer/ Data Scientist roles: https://www.springboard.com/blog/wp-content/uploads/2016/07/UltimateGuidetoDataScienceInterviews-1.pdf

-## What we are going to learn in DS 2.1 which covers Machine Learning?
+## What we are going to learn in ACS 3510 which covers Machine Learning?

 ### what is machine learning?
 - Use data and algorithm that predict or classify the unseen upcoming data with acceptable accuracy